How to Build a Freezer Stash Without the Stress

 • Number of ounces

-I love using the Hoopsie app for keeping track—it takes the guesswork out of what’s expired and what to use next.
+I love using the free Hoopdee app for keeping track of your stash.
+It takes the guesswork out of what’s expired and what to use next.
+Make sure you are following safe milk storage guidelines.

 Tips for organizing: